Humana Medicare Advantage Plans Review

 Jeff Hoyt

 If you’re ready to enroll in Medicare, Humana may have a Medicare Advantage plan that works for your medical needs and budget.
-Humana’s Medicare Advantage plans, also called Medicare Part C, include Medicare Part A, Part B, and sometimes Part D benefits.
-Humana’s plans can also help you save money or enjoy extra perks like hearing care, dental care, insulin savings, or a SilverSneakers membership.
+Humana’s Medicare Advantage plans, also called Medicare Part C, include Medicare Part A, Part B and sometimes Part D benefits.
+Humana’s plans can also help you save money or enjoy extra perks such as hearing care, dental care, insulin savings and a SilverSneakers membership.

 Pros About Humana Medicare Advantage

-• Nationwide availability: Humana’s plans are available in all 50 states and Washington, D.C.
+• Nationwide availability: Humana’s plans are available in 48 states, as well as Washington, D.C., and Puerto Rico.

-• Wide range of extra perks: Extra plan benefits may include dental care, vision care, hearing care, transportation, SilverSneakers fitness program, meal delivery, an OTC allowance, and an insulin savings program.
+• Wide range of perks: Extra plan benefits may include dental care (deep cleanings, fillings and crowns), vision care (new glasses each year), hearing care, transportation, SilverSneakers fitness program, meal delivery, an over-the-counter (OTC) allowance and an insulin savings program.

-• Variety of plan types: Humana offers four different plan types: HMO, PPO, SNP, and PFFS.
+• Variety of plan types: Humana offers four plan types: HMO, PPO, SNP and PFFS.

-• $0 premium plans available: Many plans charge $0 monthly premiums, though you may still have to pay your Part B premium.
+• $0 premium plans available: Many plans charge $0 monthly premiums, although you may still have to pay your Part B premium.

 Cons About Humana Medicare Advantage

-• Plan availability varies by location: Where you live will impact which plans are available to you and which extra benefits you receive.
+• Plan availability varies by location: Where you live will impact which plans are available and which extra benefits you’ll receive.

 Available Humana Medicare Advantage Plans

-Humana Medicare Advantage Plans are an alternative to Original Medicare (Part A and Part B).
-Humana’s plans cover Part A and and Part B along with other benefits, such as prescription drug coverage and routine vision, hearing, and dental care.
+Humana is the second-largest Medicare Advantage carrier.2 Humana Medicare Advantage Plans are an alternative to Original Medicare (Part A and Part B).
+Humana’s plans cover Part A and Part B, along with other benefits, such as prescription drug coverage and routine vision, hearing and dental care.
+Humana has more than 8.5 million Medicare members, and more than 5.6 million of them are enrolled in a Medicare Advantage plan.3

-Humana offers four different types of Medicare Advantage plans, but your specific number of plan options will vary based on your location.
-To help you out, the Humana website will compile a list of recommended plans based on questions you answer about your current prescriptions, current doctors, and your veteran status.
-Then, you can directly compare the options that you’re interested in.
+Humana offers four types of Medicare Advantage plans, but your specific number of plan options will vary based on your location.
+To help you out, the Humana website will compile a list of recommended plans based on questions you answer about your current prescriptions, current doctors and veteran status.
+Then you can directly compare the options you’re interested in.

-Below, we’ll take a look at the different types of plans offered through Humana.
-Just know that benefits and plan availability may change based on your location.
+Below we’ll look at the types of plans Humana offers.
+Benefits and plan availability may change based on your location.

 HMO Plans

 Humana’s health maintenance organization (HMO) plans offer medical and prescription drug coverage.
-With an HMO plan, you need to select a primary care physician (PCP) from a local provider network, whom you can see as often as you need.
+With an HMO plan, you need to select a primary-care physician (PCP) from a local provider network, whom you can see as often as you need.
 You can change your selection at any time, but you’ll still need to choose from a list of in-network PCPs.
-Humana’s HMO plans also require referrals for specialists, so this plan might be a hassle for seniors who regularly see specialists.
+Humana’s HMO plans also require referrals for specialists, so they may be a hassle for older adults who regularly see specialists.

-Other benefits of Humana HMO plans include routine dental, vision, and hearing care, the SilverSneakers fitness program, and an OTC drugs and supplies allowance.
-Some plans come with a Healthy Foods Card or meal delivery service, while others include an insulin savings program, which is worth looking into if you have diabetes.
+Other benefits of Humana HMO plans include routine dental, vision and hearing care; the SilverSneakers fitness program; and an OTC drugs and supplies allowance.
+Some plans come with a Healthy Options allowance or meal delivery service, while others include an insulin savings program, which is worth looking into if you have diabetes.

 Humana’s HMO plans are best for older adults and other beneficiaries who: